mhrmm/autograding/README.md

-This is testing a function called ```digital_root```, which takes an integer as its argument, and is expected to return its "digital root," which is the number you get if you iteratively sum the digits until the sum is less than 10.
+This is testing a function called ```digital_root```, which takes an integer as its argument, and is expected to return its "digital root," which is the number you get if you repeatedly sum the digits until the sum is less than 10.

 The line: